farmera/sare_grant/study_results_balloons.md

 For example, the GSD of a Landsat satellite image is ~30m.
 This means that the smallest unit that maps to a single pixel in Landsat is 30m x 30m (i.e. 900 sq meters, 0.22 acres, ~8% of our total study area).
-Each of our thirty test sections measures 100ft by 60ft thus a single pixel in Landsat is 3000 sq ft larger than a single section plot in our study.
+Each of our thirty test sections measures 100ft by 20ft thus a single pixel in Landsat is five times larger than a single section plot in our study.
 The most recent commercial satellite available (GeoEye 1) has a GSD of 0.41 m, or a pixel size of roughyl 20 sq ft.

 The GSD is determined by the height attained by the sensor above ground, by